-24 West Randolph Street,
+24 W. Randolph Street,

 41 people favorited this theater

 The Oriental Theatre thrived through the 1960’s, but by the late-1970’s, however, the Loop was no longer the entertainment destination of earlier decades, and the Oriental Theatre, like many of the other movie palaces downtown, was reduced to B-grade action and kung-fu films attended for the most part by young people.
-It was closed on January 3, 1980 (having last been run by the Kohlberg Theatres chain), the Loop and the theater’s fortunes had fallen into disarray.
-For several years, an electronics store operated in the lobby space of the Oriental Theatre while the remainder of the theater was disued.
+It was closed on January 4, 1981 (having last been run by the Kohlberg Theatres chain) with Lon Chaney Jr. in “The Female Bunch”.
+The Loop and the theatre’s fortunes had fallen into disarray.
+For several years, an electronics store operated in the lobby space of the Oriental Theatre while the remainder of the theatre was disused.

 The Oriental Theatre was added to the National Register of Historic Places in 1978.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.